NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/first-mvc-app/adding-model.md

 ### Update the database

+>[!WARNING]
-Warning: You must stop IIS Express before you update the database.
+> You must stop IIS Express before you update the database.

 <a name=stop-iis-express-reference-label></a>